plural-activism/plural-pride-walk/slides.md

 I have gone through multiple iterations and annoyed multiple peeps for feedback.

 The end-product isn't perfect.
 I still think I did a pretty good job in giving an overview.
 I was even able to smuggle in some anti-medicalist views.
-If ya feel like this flyer is something ya want to share, it is also in the Github Repository.
+If ya& feel like this flyer is something ya& want to share, it is also in the Github Repository.
 -->
 ---